 We want to note, unintentional plagiarism sometimes happens and often takes the form of accidentally borrowing a phrase or syntax from a piece you recently read.
 Sometimes “after” poems can look and feel a little too close to the original.
 These are all starting places for conversations but not grounds for punitive action.

 While we hope those we accept into the program will be able to participate, participation definitely is not binding!
-Historically, we have not pulled from the waitlist much, but especially considering the ongoing international COVID-19 crisis, we are expecting that some who apply and are accepted may ultimately not be able to participate.
-We will have a waitlist for each genre and look forward to making any seats that open up available to select students from the waitlist.
+Historically, we have not pulled from the waitlist much, but we construct a waitlist each year, for each genre, and look forward to making any seats that open up available to select students from the waitlist.

 I live abroad/internationally.
 Can I still participate in meetings with mentors, or will the time difference make it impossible to do so?